Abel Kitchin: Kitchin and Anne of Denmark

-That evening, the queen's lady in waiting Jean Drummond and others had dinner with Abel Kitchin, and gave him a ring from the queen, set with diamonds.
+That evening, the queen's lady in waiting Jane Drummond and others had dinner with Abel Kitchin, and gave him a ring from the queen, set with diamonds.
 On 8 June, Kitchen escorted the queen to Lafford's Gate and she went to Siston Court.

 Properties

 In his will, Kitchin bequeathed the queen's ring to posterity in his son Abel's family.
 He owned properties including a farm called Wicks Ouldbury (Wixoldbury), with lands in the parishes of Wickwar and Cromhall, with Inlands in Wickwar, (lands held from the manor of Beverston), and a house called the Ragged Staff in Bristol's Broad Street.